-In future studies, the HPT process shown can be directly applied for further module evaluations (e.g. HPC, LPC, and LPT) that can be implemented in the aircraft engine performance analysis to characterise additional local deterioration effects.
+In future studies, the HPT process shown can be directly applied for further module evaluations (e.g. HPC, LPC, and LPT) that can be implemented in the aircraft engine performance analysis for more accurate results if deteriorated blades are available.
 Furthermore, the described simplifications can be addressed and eliminated by larger sample sizes for further increasing the process accuracy.
 Finally, it is possible to further increase the accuracy of the process using more samples to compensate for the simplifications described.